BackDooreDCIT/interactiveperiodictable/README.md

 - Animations for element details dialog/popup
 - Better UX/UI designs (maybe)

 I'm planning on improving the readability and decreasing the complexity of the source code by finding an appropriate **Javascript framework**.
-I'm still deciding whether to use Vue.js or React.js, I'll update this by the time I finally pick one to work with.
+And after all the consideration, I've decided to use ***[Vue.js](https://vuejs.org/)*** as my Javascript framework, which I will be transferring to later in the future.

 # Personal notes